 As per the GCR 10.13.2 Helmet Cameras and 10.13.2.1 Cameras may be fitted to the motorcycle provided they are securely mounted.
-Helmet cameras are not permitted are not allowed unless the camera is integrated into the helmet, by design of the manufacturer.
-Camera mounts on helmets are not allowed.
+Camera mounts are subject to approval by Chief Scruiteneer.
+Helmet cameras are not permitted unless the camera is integrated into the helmet, by design of the manufacturer.

-Tear-off’s are banned for all Off Road related disciplines as per Appendix A GCR 188.8.131.52, however as per Appendix A GCR 184.108.40.206 Exemptions are available for Junior, Senior and Classic Motocross events by application of the Track Licensee to the Relevant Controlling Body. a) Automatic exemptions will apply for Supercross events held at temporary tracks and venues.
+Tear-offs are banned for all Off Road related disciplines as per Appendix A GCR 184.108.40.206, however as per Appendix A GCR 220.127.116.11 Exemptions are available for Junior, Senior and Classic Motocross events by application of the Track Licensee to the Relevant Controlling Body. a) Automatic exemptions will apply for Supercross events held at temporary tracks and venues.